 From the second half of 2021, many brands began to take a keen interest in NFTs, the highlight of which accrued the volume of sales at about $9 billion in 2021.
 Before the end of 2021, we saw the emergence of big companies like Adidas and Nike throwing their interest at NFT.

-Interestingly, this is just the beginning as it is believed that many brands will continue the present expansion in the NFT space.
+Interestingly, this is just the beginning, as it is believed that many brands will continue expanding in the NFT space.

 2. More NFT/Blockchain Games

-Games have perfectly played an active role under NFTs with the use of blockchain technology.
+Games have perfectly played an active role under NFTs with blockchain technology.
 This has enabled gamers to be compensated for their time while having unlimited exposure to new opportunities.

 With the initiative of Crypto Kitties that started the foundations of play, the second half of 2021 saw the addition of play-to-earn games by many NFT projects to their roadmap.

-However, the NFT collection, The Forgotten Rune Wizards has announced to add a play-to-earn game, with their floor price doubling in less than 24 hours of its announcement.
+However, the NFT collection, The Forgotten Rune Wizards has announced the addition of a play-to-earn game, with their floor price doubling in less than 24 hours of its announcement.
 Similarly, the BAYC announced a partnership with Animoca Brands that is expected to be launched in 2022.

 3. NFTs Will Add More Utility

 NFT collections had a sold-out in 2021 because of the availability of 10,000 profile picture collections.
-But as time goes by, we come to terms with the unsustainability of every collectible project.
+But as time goes by, we come to terms with the unsustainability of every collectable project.

-Hype can work to temporally take a collection to an extent, but its true value and longevity in utility.
+Hype can work to take a collection to an extent temporally, but its actual value and longevity in utility.
 For NFT projects to become successful, they must be uniquely defined to stand and serve a purpose of value to the collector.

 4. DAOs Will Continue To Grow

-There has been remarkable progress in the importance attributed to DAOs as many collections are adding DAO establishment to their roadmap, hence enabling collectors to be part of the decision-makers of the project.
+There has been remarkable progress in the importance attributed to DAOs as many collections are adding DAO projects to their roadmap, hence enabling collectors to be part of the decision-makers of the project.

 5. NFTs Will Be More Innovative

-The value of the NFT space has had a surge in volume with billions of dollars being injected into it.
-For now, there has not been a large degree of diversity with 1/1s, generative art, and PFPs all front running in 2021.
+The value of the NFT space has had a surge in volume, with billions of dollars being injected into it.
+There has not been much diversity, with 1/1s, generative art, and PFPs all front-running in 2021.

-It is becoming increasingly difficult for many collections to attract attention because of the sheer volume of similarity that characterizes the market, so more innovative ideas and art are needed.
+It is becoming increasingly difficult for many collections to attract attention because of the sheer volume of similarity that characterises the market, so more innovative ideas and art are needed.

-It is fairly true that so much has changed in the last 12 months and nobody would have been able to predict how NFTs would be faring in the next 12 months.
+It is fairly accurate that so much has changed in the last 12 months, and nobody would have been able to predict how NFTs would be faring in the next 12 months.
 As it stands now, we can have a retrospect into what changed and the expectations ahead.
-Nonetheless, it will be safe to say NFTs will have an exciting 2022.
+Nonetheless, it is safe to say NFTs will have an exciting 2022.